princekelvx/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-John_Doe - sets mode to file "hello" 10-mirror_permissions - sets permissions for the file "hello" similar to the file "olleh" 11-directories_permissions - adds executable permission to all subdirectories for owner
+9-John_Doe - sets mode to file "hello" 10-mirror_permissions - sets permissions for the file "hello" similar to the file "olleh" 11-directories_permissions - adds executable permission to all subdirectories for owner 12-directory_permissions - creates a dirctory "my_dir" with permissions "751"